 BelgiumExxonMobil is participating in a multi-stakeholder CCS project at the Port of Antwerp, home to Europe’s largest integrated energy and chemical cluster.
 The Antwerp@C project has the potential to capture 8 million metric tons of CO2 annually by 2030 – a 50 percent reduction in the area’s CO2 emissions.

 ScotlandThrough a joint venture with Shell, ExxonMobil is participating in the Acorn project which will capture CO2 emissions from industrial facilities, including the St. Fergus gas processing complex, and store them offshore.
-The project has the potential to capture more than half of the 10 million metric tons per year of CO2 the UK government is currently targeting.
+The project has the potential to capture more than 5 million metric tons per year of CO2.

 SingaporeExxonMobil is assessing the potential for a CCS hub that could capture, transport and store CO2 created by industrial activity throughout the Asia-Pacific region.